 Can I change my PIN?

-Yes, you can change your PIN at most MasterCard branded cash machines, but you'll need to know your existing PIN.
-If you've forgotten your PIN, you can view it online by logging in to online servicing.
+Yes, you can change your PIN at most cash machines, but you'll need to know your existing PIN.
+If you've forgotten your PIN, you can view it in your app or by logging in to online servicing.

 What should I do if my PIN is blocked, or I forget my PIN?

 If you enter your PIN incorrectly 3 times in a row while using it at a cash machine or to pay, it'll be blocked.
 If you made a mistake while trying to pay but know what your PIN is, you can unblock it using a cash machine attached to a bank, and choosing 'PIN/Card services' then 'Unblock your PIN'.
 If you blocked your PIN at a cash machine, it'll automatically unblock after 24 hours.

-If you need help call us on 0345 600 5606* – we can unlock your account and post you a new PIN, however it can take up to 5 working days for this to arrive.
+If you need help call us on 0345 600 5606 – we can unlock your account and post you your PIN, however it can take up to 5 working days for this to arrive.

-If you forget your PIN, you can view it online by logging into online servicing.
-Or call us on 0345 600 5606* and we'll post you a new PIN – it can take up to 5 working days for this to arrive.

-Servicing your account
+Servicing my account

-How can I manage my account?
+How do I manage my account?

 If you have a question about your account you can call us on 0345 600 5606.